-Once an object is selected in the Camera view, a bounding box will show around the object rather then being coloured in fuchsia, red or yellow.
+Selecting an object in the Camera view with the Transform tool will make a bounding box appear around the object rather than causing the selected object to be tinted in fuchsia, red or yellow along with the bounding box.

-- Outline Locked Drawings - Drawings that are locked in the Timeline view (cannot be selected in the Camera view) will be displayed as wire frames. - Current Drawing On Top If this option is enabled, the drawing that is being currently edited with a drawing tool will be temporarily displayed in front of all the other elements.
+- Outline Locked Drawings

+Drawings that are locked in the Timeline view (cannot be selected in the Camera view) will be displayed as wire frames.

+- Current Drawing On Top

+If this option is enabled, the drawing that is being currently edited with a drawing tool will be temporarily displayed in front of all the other elements.
 The actual scene is not modified by this option.